aimo-mala/aimo-mala.github.io/_posts/2017-07-11-Build a user-centric-design.markdown

 ## Product design is not all about pixels

-Interestingly, I quite often being asked ” can you do graphic design as well?”
-Most of time, UX role is considered as an interchangeable with the role of a UI designer.
+Interestingly, I quite often being asked ~~”can you do graphic design as well?”~~ Most of time, UX role is considered to be ~~interchangeable~~ with the role of a UI designer.
 Yes!
 I design pixels as well, but I would go further.
-In UI stage, I provide the complex of visual presentation with step-by-step screen flow.
+In UI stage, I provide an advanced visual presentation with a step-by-step screen flow.
 Besides, I also animate UI elements as I want to enable the team to think over the logic of interaction, layout, and transitions and get that view of life-like interaction of screens.
+This [article]((../posta/2018-07-07-Build-Measure-Learn-on-eCommerce-Seller-User-Interface.markdown)) illustrated in detail how to interact with stakeholders through a series of animated wireframes or UI.